-- 1. The Regional Medical Office of Health will contact the school or the school district if a positive case of COVID-19 is confirmed.
-The school principal must follow the orders of the Regional Public Health Office. - 2.
-The school principals will inform parents and school personnel of a positive case of COVID-19 in their school and that more information will be coming from the Regional Public Health office. - Regional Public Health will be involved to manage the outbreak, ensure contacts are identified, ensure public health measures are in place, advise on any additional cleaning/disinfection requirements and lead any communication that is required. - 4.
-Communication to the school community will be guided by the Regional Medical Officer of Health, in collaboration with the school principal and superintendent. - 5.
+- 1. The Regional Medical Office of Health will notify the superintendent by telephone of the first confirmed case of COVID-19 in a school in their district.
+All other confirmed case(s) related to the outbreak will be communicated to the Superintendent by either telephone or by email. - 2.
+The superintendent and the school principal must follow the orders of the Regional Public Health Office. - 3.
+The school principals will inform parents and school personnel of a positive case of COVID-19 in their school and that more information will be coming from the Regional Public Health office. - 4.
+Regional Public Health will be involved to manage the outbreak, ensure contacts are identified, ensure public health measures are in place, advise on any additional cleaning/disinfection requirements and lead any communication that is required. - 5.
+Communication to the school community will be guided by the Regional Medical Officer of Health, in collaboration with the school principal and superintendent. - 6.
 Confidentiality of a suspect or confirmed case is paramount.
 It is important that all personal health information remain confidential unless Public Health requires the information for contact tracing.
-Only a limited amount of school personnel, on an as needed basis for contact tracing, will be informed of the name of the individual who has tested positive for COVID-19. - 6.
+Only a limited amount of school personnel, on an as needed basis for contact tracing, will be informed of the name of the individual who has tested positive for COVID-19. - 7.
 Public Health Officers will contact those individuals who must self-monitor or self-isolate.
 Public Health Officers will decide if a class, classes or the entire school population needs to be sent home to self-monitor or self-isolate.
-They will inform the school principal and the school district of the actions needed. - 7.
+They will inform the school principal and the school district of the actions needed. - 8.
 If exclusion/isolation is required, principals must ensure that measures are in place to inform parents and school personnel of the situation and of how important this control measure is with resources from Regional Public Health.
 Proper exclusion/isolation is one of the most important and effective measures in controlling the spread of disease to others.
-Parental and school personnel cooperation is critical. - 8.
-Public Health Officers or Public Safety Officers will monitor anybody who has been ordered to self-isolate. - 9.
+Parental and school personnel cooperation is critical. - 9.
+Public Health Officers or Public Safety Officers will monitor anybody who has been ordered to self-isolate. - 10.
 In the event a school is required to closed due to an outbreak, the Regional Medical Officer of Health will give the directives in collaboration with the superintendent.
 The Regional Medical Officer of Health will notify the Office of the Chief Medical Officer of Health.
-The superintendent is required to notify the Department of Education and Early Childhood Development. - 10.
+The superintendent is required to notify the Department of Education and Early Childhood Development. - 11.
 In the event a school, region or the province is in the red phase, students will not be permitted inside the school building.
 School personnel will continue to work in the school building unless the school has been closed to school personnel by Public Health.
-This means that school personnel are expected to report to school and continue offering education to students at a distance. - 11.
-Teaching and learning must not stop if students are sent home because of an outbreak.
-As part of their preparations for the upcoming school year, school personnel must develop contingency plans for continued learning when students
+This means that school personnel are expected to report to school and continue offering education to students at a distance.